google/zx/docs/process-promise.md

 ## `stdin`

-Returns a writable stream of stdin of a child process.
+Returns a writable stream of the stdin process.
 Accessing this getter will trigger execution of a subprocess with [`stdio('pipe')`](#stdio).

 Do not forget to end the stream.